GeoMOER/geoAI/docs/units/_unit01/unit01-05_warm-up-r-spatial.md

 Put your results -- both the classified images and your code -- in a `Rmarkdown` file and convert it to a PDF document.
 Remember to use the course setup structure!
 If you experienced any problems or there were ambiguities in the implementation, please document them in a comprehensible way.

 Please upload this PDF file to ILIAS.
-The recommended deadline is November 10.

 Hint: If you need help with `Rmarkdown`, have a look at [R Markdown Quick Tour ](https://rmarkdown.rstudio.com/authoring_quick_tour.html)